How to Say "The child goes to the home to look for the broom" in Korean | Korean Expression

 Why This Korean Expression Sounds Natural

-English depends on voice tone for warmth.
-Korean bakes warmth into the sentence, so "The child goes to the home to look for the broom" sounds like a friendly whisper.
+English relies on tone of voice to sound warm.
+Korean encodes that warmth grammatically, so "The child goes to the home to look for the broom" automatically sounds considerate when expressed in Korean.

 Cultural Insight